Abbotsbury

 Abbotsbury is a village and civil parish in the English county of Dorset.
 The village is located around 7+1/2 mi west southwest of Dorchester and 1 mi inland from the English Channel coast.
 In the 2021 census the civil parish had a population of 451.

 Abbotsbury has been described as a tourism honeypot, known for its picturesque historic buildings and thatched cottages, its variety of tourist attractions, and as a gateway to the Jurassic Coast World Heritage Site and Dorset National Landscape.
 Abbotsbury is known for its swannery, subtropical gardens and surviving abbey buildings, including St Catherine's Chapel, a 14th-century pilgrimage chapel that stands on a hill between the village and the coast.
 The coastline within the parish includes a section of Chesil Beach, and the South West Coast Path and Macmillan Way long-distance footpaths pass through the village.

 The Ilchester Estate owns much of the village, including the swannery and subtropical gardens.
 The estate owns 15000 acre of land in Dorset.

 Geography

 Abbotsbury village is in the Dorset unitary authority administrative area, situated about 1 mi inland from the English Channel coast at Chesil Beach, an 18 mi barrier beach which south of the village encloses The Fleet, a brackish coastal lagoon.
 The Dorset Downs, an area of rolling chalk hills, rise steeply to the north the village.

 Measured directly, the village is about 7 mi northwest of Weymouth and 8 mi southeast of Bridport.
 Abbotsbury is connected to those towns by the B3157, which is the main road running through the village.
-Abbotsbury is located 6 mi from Upwey railway station and 35 mi from Bournemouth International Airport.
+Abbotsbury is located 6 mi from Upwey railway station and 35 mi from Bournemouth Airport.
 The coastline within Abbotsbury civil parish is part of the Jurassic Coast, a World Heritage Site.
 All of Abbotsbury parish is within the Dorset Area of Outstanding Natural Beauty.